sid-ak/VLSITester/README.md

 # VLSI-Tester
-The final project CIS 4930 (VLSI Testing) at USF that implements an automatic test generator for single stuck-at faults in Python.
+CIS 4930 (VLSI Testing) - Final Project at USF.
+Implements an automatic test generator for single stuck-at faults in Python.